microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Student/Challenge-01.md

 ## Success Criteria

 To complete this challenge successfully:
-- Show that the Load Test successfully ran (even with errors - this might happen :) )
+- Show that the Load Test successfully ran (even with errors - this will probably happen :) )
 - Show a correct set-up of Diagnostics in Azure Cosmos DB
-- Show the current data model
+- Show the current data model as you have identified it
 - Show sample queries that where executed along with their associated RU cost
 - Show your findings and identify potential ways that could alleviate the various problems found.
-- Should you not change anything in the application, identify the scale factor the database would need to operate correctly.
+- Should you not change anything in the application, identify the scale factor (in RU/s) the database would need to operate correctly.
-- Evaluate the user experience while the load test is running.

 ## Learning Resources